13 September 2018

 The NAS Design Partnership Award

-The highest prize award bestowed by the judging panel on one of the competing entries.
-As is traditional with the NAS Design Partnership Awards, this award will be the final award presented at the event and, is quite simply defined as ‘the best of the best overall’.
+The highest prize award bestowed by the judging panel on one of the winning entries. and is quite simply defined as ‘the best of the best overall’.

 Each category winner of each award will automatically go through to this part of the competition.
 These winners will then be independently judged by our panel, who will then score and vote on which campaign deserves the honour of the NAS Design Partnership Award 2018